Screen Junkies: Honest Trailers

 In May 2016, Ryan Reynolds co-narrated the Honest Trailer for Deadpool in character as the film's titular character, who is known for breaking the fourth wall.
 Reynolds reprised his role as Deadpool for the Honest Trailer for Logan, the series' 200th video, and the Honest Trailer for Deadpool 2.

 The series' creators often bring in external help for particularly complex shows, like the cross-over episode of Spider-Man: Into the Spider-Verse, and the musical episodes of Moana, Frozen, Mary Poppins, The Greatest Showman, The Lion King (feat.
 AVbyte) (1994), Aladdin (1992), The Little Mermaid (feat.
 AVbyte) (1989), Les Miserables (2012), Beauty and the Beast (1991), Willy Wonka & the Chocolate Factory (feat.
 Michael Bolton), A Star is Born (2018), and La La Land (shared with Moonlight).

 The series' 100th video, for Fifty Shades of Grey, was released in May 2015, the 200th, for Logan (feat.
 Deadpool), was released on May 23, 2017, and the 300th, for the MCU (pre-Endgame), was released on June 18, 2019.
 As of August 2019, the Honest Trailer for Titanic is the most viewed at over 41.5 million views, with Game of Thrones Vol. 1 slightly behind at just under 42.3 million.

 Not all videos speak negatively about their films.
 For the 2014 superhero film Captain America: The Winter Soldier, contrary to typical style, the creators found it difficult to raise negative points and conceded that the film was good.
 As the show's writers often say, they have to be honest, not necessarily critical.
 Co-director Joe Russo said that he had the series in mind when creating the film, and aimed to make the movie "Honest Trailer-proof".

 The head writer of Honest Trailers is Spencer J. Gilbert, who also appears on Movie Fights.
 Other writers include Dan Murrell (which ultimately left after the Honest Trailer for Cats), Joe Starr, Danielle Radford, and Lon Harris.

-A spin-off of Honest Trailers focused on video games, Honest Game Trailers, was also created in partnership with the Smosh Games YouTube channel (at the time, also owned by Defy Media), before relocating to the Fandom Games channel upon Screen Junkies' acquisition by Fandom.
-Honest Game Trailers was initially also narrated by Jon Bailey, before being replaced by Brad Venable, only for Bailey to return to the series after Venable's death in 2021.
+A spin-off of Honest Trailers focused on video games, Honest Game Trailers, was also created, originally by GameFront (at that time, also owned by Break Media), then rebooted in partnership with the Smosh Games YouTube channel (at the time, also owned by Defy Media), before relocating to the Fandom Games channel upon Screen Junkies' acquisition by Fandom.
+Honest Game Trailers was initially narrated on GameFront by James Heaney, then also narrated by Jon Bailey when it moved to Smosh Games, before being replaced by Brad Venable, only for Bailey to return to the series after Venable's death in 2021.